itszaheerlgs/GWT-Wordpress-Plugin-Hospital-Statistics/Format.md

 # May 2026 Hospital Report Mapping

-This repository contains the field-to-field mapping between the **May 2026 DOCX** report and the internal system fields.
+This repository contains the field-to-field mapping between the **May 2026 DOCX** report and the internal system data inputs.

 ---